Romani people in Slovakia: 20th century

+Culture

+Rap music holds considerable appeal among the Slovak Roma community and is vital to the Slovak hip-hop scene.
+The Romani population has embraced hip hop to rise above poverty and articulate their struggles in areas like Lunik IX.
+Many notable and celebrated rappers in Slovakia, such as Rytmus, come from Roma backgrounds.
+Romani music enjoys considerable popularity in Slovakia.
+In spite of the animosity that numerous Slovaks harbor towards their Romani fellow citizens, Romani music is extensively appreciated and is even regarded as "Slovak" when artists like Ciganski Diabli achieve success internationally.
+Romani bands frequently feature in Slovak wedding celebrations.
+The Romani community in Slovakia believes in the evil eye, which they refer to as Jakhendar in their folklore.
+Marikľa is a well-known Romani dish in Slovakia.
+It is a traditional Roma bread, commonly made by impoverished Romani communities in Slovakia.
+The bread is made from cheap readily available ingredients.

 Discrimination

 Roma people suffer serious discrimination in Slovakia.
 Roma children are segregated in school and do not receive the same level of education as Slovak children.
 Some are sent to schools for children with mild mental disabilities.
 As a result, their attainment level is far below average.
 In Slovakia, dropping out of school early has been prevalently seen among the Roma population, with Roma women taking up a notable portion of those not in education, employment, or training (NEETs).
 The country has witnessed a concerning upward trend in early school drop-out rates from 4.9% in 2008 to nearly doubling to 8.6% in 2018.
-A major concern is the insufficient number of trained educators in Slovakian kindergartens and primary schools.
+A major concern is the insufficient number of trained educators in Slovak kindergartens and primary schools.
 There is a notable shortage of special education teachers, school psychologists, speech therapists, social pedagogues, and pedagogical assistants.
 Another problem seen in the school staff would be the lack of training in creating an inclusive school atmosphere in classrooms with Roma children.
 Teachers often do not receive training in Roma language and culture, resulting in ongoing language barriers between school staff and students or their families.
 Data from the EU-MIFID II survey highlight a prevalent sense of discrimination among the Roma community in Slovakia, with 54% reporting experiencing discrimination due to their Roma origins in the last five years, and 30% in the past twelve months.
 The majority of this discrimination is reported in the context of seeking employment, in which applicants with Roma names had a less than 50 percent chance of being accepted for a job interview than non-Roma named applicants even if both parties held similar qualifications like education.
 Amnesty International's report "Unfulfilled promises: Failing to end segregation of Roma pupils in Slovakia" describes the failure of the Slovak authorities to end the discrimination of Roma children on the grounds of their ethnicity in education.
 According to a 2012 United Nations Development Programme survey, around 43 per cent of Roma in mainstream schools attended ethnically segregated classes.